 The common Physical methods of dye removal from industrial wastewaters include filtration, coagulation or flocculation and adsorption.
 Among these physical methods, adsorption appears to be most promising, and have gained significant attention in the last few decades.
 Understanding the thermodynamics of efficient dye adsorption on various adsorbent is therefore central in the determination of cheap and efficient dye removal method.
 A number of researcher have explored the use of various adsorbent from agricultural wastes for the removal of dye from dye-impacted wastewater.
 Some of the previously studied adsorbent from agricultural waste sources are; carbonaceous sugarcane dust,5 pine sawdust,6 bitter orange and banana pills,7 groundnut shell waste,8 among others.
 These materials have been used by different groups of researchers to remove heavy metals and hydrophobic compounds such as dyes from contaminated water.

 Corn production in many countries of the world has risen steadily over the years hitting 11 million metric tons in 2017.
 The corncob (about 30 % of the corn by weight) which constitute a huge solid waste and whose disposal in many cases, have become a problem could be explored for their adsorptive properties in dye adsorption.
 However, little detailed study of the thermodynamics of adsorption of dye on carbonaceous organic waste materials have been carried out.
-It is with the aim to understanding the effect of modification of carbonaceous sorbent and operating conditions on adsorption efficiency and the thermodynamic properties of acid treated and untreated corncob for efficient water purification and dye removal that we embark on this project.
+It is with the aim to understanding the effect of modification of corn carbonaceous sorbent and operating conditions on the adsorption efficiency and the thermodynamic properties that we embark on this project.

-Adsorption of two carbonaceous forms of corncobs; acid treated and untreated, were compared with that of commercially available activated carbon at two pHs (3.1 and 5.10).
+Adsorption of two carbonaceous forms of corncobs; acid treated and untreated, were compared with that of commercially available activated carbon at two pHs (3.10 and 5.10).
 The enthalpy and entropy of the adsorption were estimated from Freundlich Adsorption constant KF at the two pHs to determine their effect on the ease and efficiency of adsorption.